caimeng2/UScityURL/README.md

 Using Google Custom Search API with this dataset allows researchers to systematically search self-defined keywords on municipal websites.
 The returned search results pinpoint where a certain topic is being discussed and can be used for further text-based analysis.
 Please run `how_to_use_tutorial.ipynb` to see detailed instructions and an example.

+## Maintenance of the dataset

+Please report [issues] (https://github.com/caimeng2/UScityURL/issues) if you find a website address is wrong or out of date.

 ## License

 This work is under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
 Anyone is allowed to adapt, modify, and distribute this work with proper citation.